ROBOTICAIPTC/Alfa_Team/README.md

   - Fun photo
   - Informal photo
 * Photos of the vehicle
-  - Superior
+  - Top
-  -  Frontal
+  -  Front
-  -  Posterior
+  -  Baskward
   -  Right
   -  Left
-  -   Inferior
+  -  Down
 * Sketch
   - Schematic diagram
   -  Construction of the robot step by step